The Effects Of Human Activities On Local Climate And Weather

 Conclusion

-If you were ever wondering why you would ever need a home weather station, here is one of many reasons.
+If you were ever wondering why you would need a home weather station, this is one of many reasons.
 (If you want to find out more, you can read more about home weather stations in this article.)

-Even if you don't own one, by simply staying aware of atmospheric conditions around you, you should be able to start experiencing changes in weather.
-Its severity will depend on the amount and size of any disruptive activity.
+Even if you don’t own one, by simply staying aware of the atmospheric conditions around you, you should be able to start noticing changes in the weather.
+Their severity will depend on the scale of any disruptive activity.

 Until next time, keep your eye on the weather!